AashiqDina/Group_Y_GameProjectBuild/README.md

 PURPOSE

-W

-Move forward
+W - Move forward

-A

-Move Left
+A - Move Left

-S

-Move Backwards
+S - Move Backwards

-D

-Move Right
+D - Move Right

-SPACEBAR

-Jump

-MOUSE
+SPACEBAR - Jump (hold to jump higher)

-Move Camera
+MOUSE - Move Camera

+SHIFT - Sprint

+E - Inventory and Stats menu/ Exit Chests

+Right Click - Interact with Chests

+Hold Left Click - Pick up items in chest and inventory

+Hold Left Click and Drag - Move items around in the chest (let go to release)

+1 2 3 4 5 6 - Quick switch between weapons in the hot slots

+P - pause

+R - Reset in the pause menu

+-/_ - Lower difficulty in the start screen

++/= - Increase difficulty in the start screen